High-End Lenses • Progressive • Polycarbonate & Bifocal Lenses

 What are Progressive Lenses?

 If you’re over 40 years old and find it difficult to focus on print or objects up-close, you probably have presbyopia – a normal, age-related vision condition.
 In the past, reading glasses (AKA readers) were the only solution to provide crisp near vision for people with presbyopia, but now progressive lenses are a popular option.
-Our eye doctor recommends these multifocal lenses for many patients who visit our optical store in Winnipeg North, Manitoba.
+Our eye doctor recommends these multifocal lenses for many patients who visit our optical store in Winnipeg North (McPhillips), Manitoba.

 Progressive lenses have three prescriptions built into one pair of glasses.
 These different lens powers allow you to do a range of tasks without switching your eyeglasses.
 For example, you can read a print book up close, use a computer at middle distance, and see distant road signs when driving.